Gmy12138/SSD-RefineDet/README.md

 | RefineDet 320 (DE)      | 68.1              |

 ## Inference
 Uses pretrained weights to make predictions on images.
-The VGG16 measurement marked shows the inference time of this implementation on my 2080ti card.
+The VGG16 measurement marked shows the inference time of this implementation on GPU 2080ti.

 | Model      |Backbone    | GPU      | FPS      |
 | -----------|:-----------|:--------:|:--------:|